thusoy/laim/README.md

     $ count=0; while :; do echo "Sending $count"; sed s/COUNT/$count/ smtp-session.txt | nc localhost 2525 || break; count=$((count+1)); done; echo "Sent $count mails"

-Laim stops gracefully on SIGINT and SIGTERM, so you can stop the handler from a third shell and observe that it shuts down cleanly:
+Laim stops gracefully on SIGINT and SIGTERM, so you can stop the handler from a third shell and observe that it shuts down cleanly after having processed all queued messages:

     $ pkill -f devhandler.py